maros/Zway-ConditionSwitch/README.md

 ## conditions.type

 Type of the condition.
-Can be a binary, multilevel, presence or time conditions.
+Can be a binary, multilevel, presence, date or time conditions.
 Furthermore conditions may be nested to create complex rules.

 ## conditions.binaryDevice, conditions.binaryValue